14 May Chiang Mai Essentials – Top 13 Chiang Mai temples to visit and love

 Wat Chedi Luang

 Wat Chedi Luang is particularly beautiful and also imposing.
-Built in 1401, the structure was damaged during an earthquake in 1545, but it remains mainly intact.
-You can still see the massive elephant carvings and they are a wonderful photo opportunity.
+The structure was damaged during an earthquake in 1545, but it remains mainly intact.
+The massive elephant carvings are a wonderful photo opportunity, and is one of the most photographed aspects of all the Chiang Mai temples.
 The temple is particularly lovely at night, when it is lit up.
-Nearby, there is an ancient tree planted next to the city pillar, meant to protect the city and its grounds.
+There is an ancient tree planted next to the city pillar, meant to protect the city and its grounds.
 This tree is huge and because of its sacred purpose, will not be cut down.

 An historic scripture repository is also located at this temple.
 Repositories were designed to protect the delicate paper sheets used by monks and scribes to keep records/document folklore.
 The walls of the temple are covered with murals illustrating Lanna customs, dress, and scenes from daily life.

 Wat Chiang Man

 This was the first temple to be built in Chiang Mai, so is the oldest of all the Chiang Mai temples.
 Wat Chiang Man was built by King Mengrai in 1296 as part of the original city construction and it it is alleged that he lived here while the city of Chiang Mai was being built.